BlakeFrei/campaign-learn.en/help/acs/administrating/control-panel/cp-trouble-shooting.md

 ### **Symptom:** Unable to login to Experience Cloud

 **What to do:**
 The user needs to locate their IMS Org ID (xxx).
-The Admininistrator needs to add the user to the Product Profile “Campaign-xxx-Admins”  for each instance that they would like to manage.
+The Administrator needs to add the user to the Product Profile “Campaign-xxx-Admins”  for each instance that they would like to manage.
 If the user is an admin of all instances they still might need to add themselves as “users”

 ### **Symptom:** Links in the Experience Cloud Home to access Control Panel do not appear for a user